 |---|---|---|

-| influence scope | Good for short & viral video content | Multi-platform, integrated Marketplace & fanpage |
+| influence scope | Good with short & viral video content | Multi-platform, integrating Marketplace & fanpage |

 | Approval criteria | Quantified by views, interactions | Organization or individual identity verification |